 As I write this article, I’m making a number of assumptions about you.
 I assume you’re a marketer at a manufacturing company or similar industry.
 I assume you are in the middle of creating a strategic marketing plan.

-As marketers, we are required to make many assumptions in order to build our strategic marketing plan.
-These strategic planning assumptions allow us to plan ahead with a degree of certainty about how the future looks.
+If these assumptions are wrong, this article isn’t going to resonate with you – and it won’t perform very well.
+As marketers, we must make many assumptions to build our strategic marketing plan.
+These strategic planning assumptions allow us to plan ahead with certainty about the future.

 If any of these assumptions are wrong, your strategic plan will be built on a shaky foundation that could undo months of planning and work.
-That is why it is essential to come up with assumptions that are grounded and validated instead of rushing ahead.
+That is why it is essential to come up with grounded and validated assumptions instead of rushing ahead.
 Your strategic plan should look at things realistically and critically.

 Any strategic plan lives or dies based on the quality of the strategic assumptions where it is built.
 So, how do you identify and establish strategic planning assumptions?

-- Market Assumptions: How will the market respond to your manufacturing marketing plan?
+How will the market respond to your manufacturing marketing plan?
 Will your product be received well by customers and fit a specific need?
 Will competitors react in any particular ways?
 Make assumptions based on the overall market response.

-- Internal Organization Assumptions: Will any changes to the organization affect your strategic plan?
+Will any changes to the organization affect your strategic plan?
 Can you assume the same leadership will be in place throughout the project or throughout the planned marketing budget period?
 Can you assume the company will not be purchased?

-Once you have a complete list of all the strategic planning assumptions you are relying on, review them critically to determine whether or not they are well-founded.
+Once you have a complete list of all the strategic assumptions you rely on, review them critically to determine whether or not they are well-founded.
 For some assumptions, you can perform market research to determine the validity of the assumptions based on historical market performance, customer surveys, website analytics, and other metrics.
 Reviewing existing marketing KPIs to determine if any metrics contradict your assumptions can be another good test of your strategic assumptions.

-The goal of establishing assumptions in strategic planning should be to uncover long-held assumptions that are inaccurate or strengthening other strategic assumptions to allow you to rely on them even more for decision-making.
-Avoid the tendency your team will have to revert to their previous way of thinking.
+The goal of establishing assumptions in strategic planning should be to uncover inaccurate long-held assumptions or strengthen other strategic assumptions to allow you to rely on them even more for decision-making.
+Avoid the tendency for your team to revert to their previous way of thinking.